"Lewy body dementia" (LBD) is a term that includes two related diagnoses: Dementia with Lewy bodies (DLB) and Parkinson's disease dementia.

-- The pattern of cognitive decline in Lewy body dementia can be similar to Alzheimer's disease, involving memory impairment, poor judgment and confusion.
+- The pattern of cognitive decline in Lewy body dementia, including both dementia with Lewy bodies and Parkinson's disease dementia, can involve memory impairment, poor judgment and confusion.

 - Apathy may be more prominent in Lewy body dementia than in Alzheimer's.